haroldtreen/epub-press/public/docs/4-Feedback.md

 To follow the development of new features or get involved, visit the [Github Repo](https://github.com/haroldtreen/epub-press-chrome)

 ## Planned Features
-- Custom titles/descriptions/metadata.
+- Firefox and Safari extensions.
+- Detection of sites with lists of articles (eg. Feedly).
 - Track and share your generated ebooks.
 - Shared book info pages.
-- Firefox and Safari extensions.
-- Detection of sites with lists of articles (eg. Feedly).
 - [*< insert your idea here >*](mailto:feedback@epub.press)